 - If you’ve oversalted a soup or stew, cut a boiling potato into slices and add it to the pot.
-Simmer for 5 to 10 minutes and then remove the potato slices, which will have absorbed some of the salt.
+Simmer for 5-10 minutes and then remove the potato slices, which will have absorbed some of the salt.

 - If you have to peel and cut potatoes in advance, put them in a bowl of cold water to keep them from discoloring, unless the recipe directs you not to do so.
-Some recipes (think latkes) rely on the surface starch of just-cut potatoes to bind the potato mixture during cooking.
-Other recipes (French fries) will direct you to rinse potatoes to remove the starch that might otherwise cause the pieces to stick together or to the pan.
+Some recipes (like latkes) rely on the surface starch of just-cut potatoes to bind the potato mixture during cooking.
+Other recipes (such as French fries) will direct you to rinse potatoes to remove the starch that might otherwise cause the pieces to stick together or to the pan.

 - For the fluffiest, lump-free mashed potatoes, use a ricer or food mill.

-- Potato brush, to scrub and clean potatoes
+- Palm Veggie Brush, to scrub and clean potatoes

 - Potato ricer, for making light, fluffy mashed potatoes